AnnaRichert/Portfolio/SQL Project 4.md

           WHERE industry IN (SELECT sub.industry
                             FROM sub)
           AND DATE_PART('year', date_joined) between 2019 AND 2021)
-SELECT sub1.industry, sub1.year, COUNT(sub1.company_id) AS num_unicorns, ROUND(AVG(sub1.valuation)/1000000000,2) AS average_valuation_billions
+-- Step 3: For each top industry and year, count unicorns and calculate average valuation in billions USD SELECT sub1.industry, sub1.year, COUNT(sub1.company_id) AS num_unicorns, ROUND(AVG(sub1.valuation)/1000000000,2) AS average_valuation_billions
 FROM sub1
 GROUP BY sub1.industry, sub1.year